conor-f/spotibar/README.md

 # Spotibar

-  Polybar plugin for Spotify that uses the Spotify Web API.
+  Polybar/Waybar plugin for Spotify that uses the Spotify Web API.
 Note that this requires a Spotify premium account.

 ## Features:
   - [x] Display currently playing artist/song